Why Washburn for Your MCJ?

 How to Apply:

-- Complete the online Washburn Graduate Admission application. *You will have the opportunity to choose MCJ from the program list.
+• Complete the online Washburn Graduate Admission application.

-- Applicants must submit a resume and personal statement explaining their personal philosophy of the criminal justice system and reasons for entering the program.
+• Applicants must submit a personal statement explaining (a) personal philosophy of the criminal justice system and (b) reasons for entering the program.

-- Three letters of recommendation are required.
-These may come from previous professors, mentors, or colleagues.
+• Applicants must submit three letters of recommendation from previous professors, mentors, or colleagues.

 Nondiscrimination